- This event has passed.

 Thank you to all that attended in person or via the live webcast!

 - If you were unable to attend (or if you attended and want to revisit any aspect of the seminar), we invite you to view the archived webcast of the full event.

 Please join us on Tuesday, February 19, 2019 from 3:00 – 4:00 PM EST to hear from Douglas J. Wiebe, PhD, Director of the CDC-funded Penn Injury Science Center, and Professor, Biostatistics and Epidemiology at Perelman School of Medicine.

 Dr. Wiebe will focus on how he and his colleagues used GIS-assisted activity path interviews and mapped data of the urban landscape to investigate how situations young people encounter and the places they go over their daily activities relate to the likelihood of violence.

 Study subjects were 10-24 year-olds in Philadelphia: 143 assault patients who had been shot with a firearm and 206 assault patients injured with other types of weapons from hospital emergency departments, and 283 controls from the community.
 This detailed set of data on activity paths and the context of each situation and environment that each subject encountered provided novel opportunities to learn about young peoples’ activities and triggers of violence in the urban landscape.

 Please note, attendees may join the faculty seminar in person or via the live webcast.
-To register to attend via the live webcast, please click on this registration link and select the ticket type labeled, “live-webcast.”
-You will receive log-in information prior to the event.
+To register to attend via the live webcast, please click on this registration link and select the ticket type labeled,”live-webcast.”
+Please see below for instructions on how to join the webinar.